 Sure enough, recent evidence suggests that being materialistic actually lowers wellbeing.
-One study found that people who identified themselves with expensive possessions experienced fewer positive moods3.
-Another study found that students at upper-tier colleges and universities who had a primary goal of making money were more likely to have lower life satisfaction and to suffer from a variety of mental disorders two decades later4.
+One study found that people who identified themselves with expensive possessions experienced fewer positive moods.
+Another study found that students at upper-tier colleges and universities who had a primary goal of making money were more likely to have lower life satisfaction and to suffer from a variety of mental disorders two decades later.

 Do you see the irony?
 The very thing we chase to make us happy tends to cause more harm than good!
 Furthermore, these study results suggest an unsettling characteristic of human beings: we are never satisfied.